redsand/rev/docs/BUILDING.md

 # Build System Documentation

-This document explains how to use the build scripts for the rev.py project.
+This document explains how to use the build scripts for the rev project.

 ## Overview

-The rev.py project provides multiple ways to set up and build the environment:
+The rev project provides multiple ways to set up and build the environment:

 1. **Shell Script** (`build.sh`) - For Unix-based systems (Linux, macOS)
 2. **PowerShell Script** (`build.ps1`) - For Windows systems